COMMERCIAL LAW

 Directors

 Statutorily, for unregulated companies, they require a minimum of 1 director who may be local or foreign, however in practical terms, when it comes to companies with one foreign director, such a company at inception usually requires a local director for purposes of obtaining company taxpayer registration.
-This is due to the reason that administratively; the taxpayer registration of a foreign company is linked to the personal tax number of the local director.
+This is due to the reason that administratively; the taxpayer registration of a company is administratively linked to the personal tax number of the local director- the local director can be a Kenyan citizen or a foreigner with a valid work permit.
 Subsequently the company may choose to retain only one foreign director and appoint a company secretary to be filing the annual returns.

-Directors will provide their passport copies, residential address, details of their nationality, date of birth, occupation, email and phone details during the incorporation
+Directors will provide their passport copies, passport sized photos, residential address, postal address, details of their nationality, date of birth, occupation, email and phone details during the incorporation

 A director in Kenya must have attained 18 years to be validly appointed.